 figBid Exclusive Fig Grafting Kit - FELCO Knife, 1" Parafilm®, Budding Rubbers

 This is a listing for figBid's exclusive Fig Grafting Kit.
-Includes 1 brand new Swiss made FELCO® grafting knife by Victorinox, Model 3.90 50, 1 roll of 1" x 1080" (0.5 in x 90 ft) Parafilm grafting tape, and 100 Budding Rubbers.
+Includes 1 brand new Swiss-made FELCO® grafting knife by Victorinox, Model 3.90 50, 1 roll of 1" x 1080" (0.5 in x 90 ft) Parafilm grafting tape, and 1 oz of Budding Rubbers.
 Perfect for wrapping fig cuttings and all types of grafting at any skill level.
 Parafilm does not include the retail box.
-Knife, Parafilm, and Budding Rubbers are discounted for this listing and shipping is included so you save by purchasing everything.
+Knife, Parafilm, and Budding Rubbers are discounted for this listing, and shipping is included so you save by purchasing everything.
 Does not include free shipping to Canada.
 Please see my other listing with narrow 1/2" rolls of Parafilm.

 FELCO/Victorinox Grafting knife, Model 3.90 50

 The FELCO/Victorinox is a great knife for beginning grafters, floral, field, or general use.
 This was my first grafting knife.
 Not that I'm any kind of expert grafter now.
 But this was my first.
 Although I've gone on to a bit finer and more expensive knife, the FELCO/Victorinox is still my go-to blade in the garden and orchard.
 It's compact, lightweight, holds a great edge, and most of all economical.
 Simple and affordable; who doesn't like that?
 The little FELCO/Victorinox definitely won't break the bank.

 This little Swiss knife has the quality of FELCO horticultural tools backed by the strength of 135 years of Victorinox workmanship.

 - No lock; a strong back-spring snaps and keep the straight blade in place